SPADA: A Toolbox of Designing Soft Pneumatic Actuators for Shape Matching based on Surrogate Modeling: Introduction

+Transitioning to bellow-SPAs, replacing PneuNets' sharp channels with bellow-shaped convolutions, leads to an unfolding structure under pressure~\cite{Bellow, Bellow2}.
+This feature enables transferring material strain into structural deformation, making bellow-SPAs particularly suitable for 3D printing materials like Agilus30\texttrademark due to their lower elongation-at-break compared to silicon elastomers ~\cite{StratasysAgilus30}, ensuring precision in production.
+Kan et al.~\cite{programmable3} proposed an analytical model for modularized bellow-SPA designs, using interconnected channels to achieve varied deformation curves.
+They employed a sampling-based optimization to design channels for a desired end-tip trajectory.

+Analytical models, although widely used for forward kinematics, often struggle to accurately predict substantial deformations due to their reliance on geometric simplifications coupled with material nonlinearity.
+The Finite Element Method (FEM) is known for its accurate predictions~\cite{FEM} but is computationally expensive, making it unsuited for repeated optimization~\cite{optimization, optimization2}.
+Recent advances use machine learning, particularly supervised artificial neural networks (ANNs) trained with FEM data, to create efficient surrogate models for bellow-SPAs~\cite{Ali2021}.
+However, these models have covered limited actuator design spaces~\cite{surrogate}.

+Furthermore, current shape-matching optimization methods for SPAs are limited by the need for human intervention in segmenting 3D shapes and in converting optimal parameters into a manufacturable design.
+This results in a lack of an end-to-end solution for seamlessly connecting the desired shape to a ready-to-print actuator design file.
+Furthermore, the inherent complexities of implementing design frameworks emphasize the need for an open-source, user-friendly design toolbox to enhance accessibility and efficiency~\cite{pushbutton}.
+Presently, the available toolboxes for bellow-SPAs exhibit some limitations, either focusing solely on simulation or covering a limited design space~\cite{Yao2022,toolbox2,toolbox3}.
+On the other hand, some permit optimization but lack a specific focus on shape-matching~\cite{toolbox3,toolbox4}.

+Therefore, to address the above challenges, this article provides an end-to-end shape-matching design framework for bellow-SPAs, and an open-source toolbox named SPADA (\textbf{S}oft \textbf{P}neumatic \textbf{A}ctuator \textbf{D}esign fr\textbf{A}mework) that implements this framework through a user-friendly GUI.
+Fig.~\ref{fig:schematic} shows the schematic of the functions included in this design toolbox, consisting of simulation and optimization functionalities.
+The simulation component permits modular design customization, defining material properties, and predicting actuator kinematics using FEM combined with PCC approximation.
+It also allows for collecting a FEM dataset based on varied geometric parameters and actuation pressures.
+The optimization component can generate a surrogate model, trained on FEM or self-characterized data, to expedite computations.
+It segments input 2D/3D curves using PCC segmentation and uses the surrogate model to optimize the bellow-SPA's design parameters for shape-matching.

-The rest of this article is organised as follows: Sec.~\ref{sec:designandmethod} describes the modular design approach, including the kinematics model of the bellow SPA based on the surrogate model and the shape-matching algorithm for determining the design parameters of bellow SPAs to match the given shape.
-Sec.~\ref{sec:toolbox} presents SPADA implementing the above framework to help users in design simulation and optimisation.
-Sec.~\ref{sec:results} validates the kinematics model's accuracy with experiments and demonstrates the design method by designing actuators to achieve desired 2D and 3D shapes.
+The rest of this article is organized as follows: Section 2 details the shape-matching design method, covering the bellow-SPA's kinematics, FEM simulation, surrogate modeling, and the shape-matching optimization for determining design parameters.
+Section 3 introduces the SPADA toolbox, implementing the discussed framework with a user-friendly GUI for kinematic analysis and shape-matching optimization.
+Section 4 applies the toolbox for precise 2D shape-matching designs, also exploring 3D actuator design potential.